AnnaOG/zh_scraper/README.md

 * `radius` (float): Search radius in arcminutes (maximum 12)
 * `teff` (str): `'all'`, `'cool'`, or `'hot'` (default = `'all'`)

-You can convert your coordinates to the correct units using the units and coordinates functions in `astropy`, or by using [Jan Skowron's flexible converter website](https://www.astrouw.edu.pl/~jskowron/ra-dec/).
+You can convert your coordinates to the correct units using the units and coordinates functions in the `astropy` package, or by using [Jan Skowron's flexible converter website](https://www.astrouw.edu.pl/~jskowron/ra-dec/).

 **Returns:**